-The divine feminine is an ancient spiritual energy that has existed since the beginning of time and it’s a part of us.
+The divine feminine is a spiritual energy that has existed since the beginning of time and it’s a part of us.
 Embracing the divinity within ourselves challenges society’s idea of what empowerment should look like, but in reality, no one can be powerful outside themselves without embracing all parts of who they are.

 While definitions will vary among spiritualists, the divine feminine is generally thought to represent a part of our consciousness that connects us to qualities like intuition, feeling, nurturing, and interconnectedness.
 This energy is all around us with unlimited access if desired.